tharun323/YoutubeDataAggregator/README.md

 -Then Goto datagg folder path and run the `manage.py` file using `python manage.py runserver` after the server starts running.

--Change the MySQL backend as per your requirements, settings present in `settings.py`
+-Change the MySQL backend as per your requirements, settings present in `settings.py` Also change the Logfile path in the `Logger`     dictionary in `settings.py`

 -Run the Migrations using `python manage.py migrate` and 'python manage.py makemigrations`